abaldeweg/services/README.md

-# features_for_devcontainer
+# Feature for devcontainer

-Opinenated features for devdcontainer.
+Opinionated features for devdcontainer.